philanderson888/course-notes/random/cyber.md

 recovery controls return to normal function eg drp disaster recovery planning, recovery of data backup, alternate sites

+## 202410 incidents

+indicator is a pattern of observables

+threat actor

+campaign is series of attacks

+ioc indicators of compromise what has been attacked

+severity eg services were degraded ie partially affected, or interrupted with full taking down of a service

+downtime

+category

+response time critical immediate, urgent which is 24 hours, normal which is 7 days

+has data been affected and if so how much and what has happened to the data

+economic effect of the incident

+recovery time

+criticality of the system under attack

+## 202410 types of attack

+ddos

+icmp flood = ping flood = smurf attack

+fraggle attack = udp ping flood

+tcp syn flood

+sinkhole router traffic

+blackhole drops all packets

+rogue wifi

+evil twin wifi

+rogue switch copies packets

+unauthorised device on network running eg wireshark

+beaconing to phone home

+scan sweep of network

+dropper drops malware on system

+masquerade replaces good executable with corrupt one

+dll injection

+rat remote access trojan

+netcat is advanced linux scripting tool

+## 202410 response

+coa courses of action matrix what to do

 ## 202410 forensics

 forensic strategy would include obtaining a forensic image of machine, cracking password, analyse data, checking logs, volume shadow copies, system volume analysis, view images looking for steganography